panoptesDev/Safecoin/docs/src/running-validator/validator-stake.md

 safecoin delegate-stake ~/validator-stake-keypair.json ~/vote-account-keypair.json
 ```

-> Don’t delegate your remaining SAFE, as your validator will use those tokens to vote.
+> Don’t delegate your remaining PANO, as your validator will use those tokens to vote.

 Stakes can be re-delegated to another node at any time with the same command,
 but only one re-delegation is permitted per epoch: